asvela/keyoscacquire/keyoscacquire/docs/contents/overview.rst

 * :program:`get_traces_single_connection`: get a trace each time enter is pressed, use with option ``-h`` for instructions

-See more under :ref:`standalone-programmes`.
+See more under :ref:`cli-programmes-short`.

-.. todo:: Add info about oscilloscope class
+.. todo:: Add info about API

 :mod:`keyoscacquire` uses the :py:mod:`logging` module, see :ref:`logging`.